Vic0Lan/encdec/README.md

     #Ecrypts/decrypts the file of the folder
     encdec encrypt /path/to/folder
     encdec decrypt /path/to/folder

+Encrypts/decrypts a folder except a file

+    encdec encrypt -x path/to/folder file/to/exclude
+    encdec decrypt -x path/to/folder file/to/exclude

 ### Some upgrades to be done

-Encrypts/decrypts a folder except a file

-    encdec encrypt path/to/folder -x file_name
-    encdec decrypt path/to/folder -x file_name

 Encrypts/decrypts a folder except a file type

     encdec encrypt path/to/folder -xt .file_type